scurid-inc/docs/docs/update_app_startup_config.md

 For this reason, the Scurid Desktop App allows you to configure the Scurid Server IP address and port.
 This is a one-time configuration that is required only when you first install the app or if you need to change the server settings.

+!!! info

+    If you are upgrading from a previous version, app will automatically detect `scurid_config` file and will remove the old configuration.

 ## To Configure the Scurid Desktop App

 1. Download and launch the Scurid App from [https://scurid.com/downloads](https://scurid.com/downloads).